...

 Soba Noodles at Kado no Daimaru (かどの大丸)

 Soba/buckwheat is the main staple food in the Shinshu region.
-So when you come to Nagano, you will notice that soba restaurants are at every second corner.
+So when you come to Nagano, you will notice that soba restaurants are on every other corner.

 But which restaurant should you dine at, given the limited amount of time you have?

 We recommend Kado no Daimaru!
-The noodles sold here must be delicious enough to be in business since the 18th century!
+The noodles sold here must be delicious enough to keep the business going since the 18th century!

 The restaurant opens at 9 am, the perfect place to start your day in Japanese style.
 Their handmade noodles often receive praise and rave customer reviews for being the best soba noodles they have ever tasted!
 The noodles are so delicious that you don’t even need the dipping sauce!